onap/doc/docs/release/index.rst

 Releases
 ========
-ONAP is developed and released around 6 month cycles.
-After an initial major release, additional stable point releases may be created.
+This page is the ONAP Amsterdam Release Notes.
 The first release is Amsterdam and subsequent major release will be named using city names.

+* Release Name: Amsterdam
+* Release Version: 1.0.0
+* Release Date: November 16, 2017

 Amsterdam Release